 The call for humanitarian principles within the international political discourse concerning compliance with international law has considerable significance and urgency.
-Unfortunately, up to now many international NGOs have merely proclaimed their adherence to the humanitarian principles to public and private While factual impartiality is important, how it is perceived also plays a role.

-donors - yet they have failed to train their national and international staff in the implementation of the principles as an important orientation tool in daily humanitarian work.
+Unfortunately, up to now many international NGOs have merely proclaimed their adherence to the humanitarian principles to public and private donors - yet they have failed to train their national and international staff in the implementation of the principles as an important orientation tool in daily humanitarian work.
 At the same time, they rarely allow themselves to be drawn into difficult discussions about local dilemmas with the affected people in order to find collaborative solutions.